 The “a=mid” attribute of each m-block is dropped in the Local/Remote Descriptor of the corresponding Stream Descriptor, instead the StreamID is used for the index in the group

-The “a=group” attribute is mapped to the mgroup/groupse property and included in the TerminationState Descriptor.
-The content of the property, a sub-list of string, should be follow a copy of the “a=group” attribute that replacing the mid value with the corresponding StreamID.
+The “a=group” attribute is mapped to the mgroup/sgroupse or the mgroup/rgroupse property and included in the TerminationState Descriptor depending whether the group relates to sent or received media.
+The content of the property, a sub-list of string, should follow the “a=group” attribute.
+The semantic is retained and the mid value is replaced with the corresponding StreamID.

-NOTE: The identification tags included in the mgroup/groupse property should match the ones sent in the Local or Remote descriptor to the MG.
+NOTE: The identification tags included in the mgroup/sgroupse property should match the ones sent in the Remote descriptor and the mgroup/rgroupse should match the ones sent in the Local Descriptor to the MG.

 Example:

-An MGC receives an SDP Offer with the following media description:
+An MGC wishes to send an SDP Offer with the following media description: